Frequently Asked Questions

 Individual course cancellations:

-- For cancellations made 30 days or less before the course starts, the total amount will be charged.
+- For cancellations made 15 days or less before the course starts, 100% of the total amount will be charged.

-- For cancellations made more than 30 days before the course starts, 10% of the total amount will be charged or a voucher for the same course and accommodation offered.
+- For cancellations made more than 15 days before the course starts, the deposit will be charged.

-- For cancellations made 30 days or less before the course starts, 20% of the total amount will be charged or a voucher for the same course and accommodation offered.
+- For cancellations made from 14 to 8 days before the course starts, a further 30% of the whole order amount will be charged.

-- Cancellations made in the declared day of arrival or after, the total amount will be charged.
+- For cancellations made in the declared day of arrival or after, 100% of the whole order amount will be charged.

 Change of course and/or accommodation: